imbybio/elm-indexeddb/README.md

     Cmd.none
 ```

-One the database is open, you can add and retrieve items from it.
+Once the database is open, you can add and retrieve items from it.
 Each time,
 you need to handle success and error conditions as commands.

 > **Note**: When adding an item, you will get the key that the item was stored under